iobroker-community-adapters/ioBroker.weatherunderground/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) icons sometimes did not had a correct extension
+* (Apollon77) Correct some cases with different types of locations when reading data

 ### 3.2.1
 * (raintonr) Corrected 'Imperial' terminology.